EXPLORE THE MANY THINGS TO DO IN CLEVELAND AND BOOK YOUR OHIO GETAWAY TODAY.

 Cleveland Museum of Natural History (31.9 miles) - Spend a weekend visiting this innovative museum, which features a planetarium, live animal programs, a hands-on learning center and a dinosaur exhibit.
 The Cleveland Museum of Natural History is also home to the approximately 3.2-million-year-old "Lucy," one of the oldest skeletons of humanity's earliest ancestors.

 Cleveland Metropark Zoo and The RainForest (33 miles) - See thousands of animals, including 84 endangered species, as you roam the Cleveland Metropark Zoo's 168 rolling wooded acres.
 One of the city's most family-friendly things to do, the zoo is known for having the largest collection of primates in the United States, the zoo is also home to a thrilling simulated tropical rain storm.

 Cleveland Museum of Art (31.9 miles) - An essential thing to do for art buffs, the museum's collection includes 41,255 works of art, including masterpieces by Monet, Picasso and van Gough.

 Great Lakes Science Center (36 miles) - The Great Lakes Science Center is one of America's largest interactive science museums.
 More than 400 exciting "hands-on" exhibits, breathtaking OMNIMAX® films, daily demonstrations and exciting educational programs show visitors the interdependency of science, environment and technology, particularly in the Great Lakes Region.

 Progressive Field (36 miles) - Home to the MLB's Cleveland Indians, Progressive Field (formerly known as Jacobs Field) is an urban ballpark in the truest sense, both architecturally and aesthetically.
-Built within the physical boundaries of three main streets in downtown Cleveland (Ontario to the west, Carnegie to the south, and E. 9th Street to the east), Jacobs Field offers a fan-friendly facility featuring an intimate environment.
+Built within the physical boundaries of three main streets in downtown Cleveland (Ontario to the west, Carnegie to the south, and E. 9th Street to the east), Progressive Field offers a fan-friendly facility featuring an intimate environment.

 Playhouse Square Center (36 miles) - In the early 1920s, five opulent theaters - the Allen, Ohio, State, Palace and Hannah - opened along a stretch of Euclid Avenue and tagged "Playhouse Square."
 Today, the playhouse continues to thrive as a performing arts center that hosts a wide variety of Broadway shows, plays, musicals, opera, ballet and contemporary performing arts.